Rule Change: Completed

 JGN operates the largest gas distribution network in New South Wales.

 JGN considers that, due to these delays, potential exists for network price volatility for customers over the next three years, from 2018/19 to 2020/21.
-JGN submits that this is because there is currently no mechanism in the National Gas Rules (NGR) to shift revenue recovery between access arrangement periods in order to reduce network price volatility.
+JGN submits that this is because there is currently no mechanism in the NGR to shift revenue recovery between access arrangement periods in order to reduce network price volatility.
 JGN considers that there is uncertainty around the extent of network price volatility, given the range of outcomes that could result from the AER’s remade final decision.